 \subsection{Design Principles and Computational Considerations}

-The proposed NEFT architecture addresses the unique challenges of near-field CSI feedback by establishing a hierarchical framework that balances computational efficiency with reconstruction accuracy.
-As the foundational model in a family of transformer-based networks, NEFT employs multi-stage downsampling and upsampling mechanisms to achieve efficient feature compression while maintaining the flexibility to accommodate various device configurations and constraints.
-This design philosophy departs from conventional approaches by leveraging the vision transformer (ViT) architecture's global attention capabilities to capture the complex spatial dependencies inherent in near-field scenarios.
+The proposed NEFT architecture addresses the challenges of near-field CSI feedback by establishing a hierarchical framework that balances computational efficiency with reconstruction accuracy.
+As the foundational model in a family of Transformer-based networks, NEFT employs multi-stage downsampling and upsampling to achieve efficient feature compression while maintaining the flexibility to accommodate various device configurations and constraints.
+This design departs from conventional approaches by leveraging the ViT architecture's global attention capabilities to capture the complex spatial dependencies inherent in near-field scenarios.

 Near-field CSI feedback networks required to possess dual capabilities: capturing intricate local spatial details while modeling complex global dependencies across the channel matrix.
 ViT provides a promising solution through its global self-attention mechanism that can adaptively model long-range spatial relationships, overcoming the limitations of CNN-based approaches constrained by local receptive fields.
-The content-adaptive nature of transformers, which is free from locality assumptions and translation equivariance constraints, makes them inherently suitable for learning the unique spatial structures characteristic of near-field scenarios.
+The content-adaptive nature of Transformers, which is free from locality assumptions and translation equivariance constraints, makes them inherently suitable for learning the unique spatial structures characteristic of near-field scenarios.

 However, the quadratic computational complexity of standard self-attention mechanisms poses significant challenges for CSI feedback systems, particularly given the stringent real-time processing requirements imposed in wireless communications.
-Inspired by the hierarchical design principles of Swin Transformer~\cite{swincfnet}, NEFT adopts a multi-stage architecture that strategically balances global attention capabilities with computational efficiency.
+Inspired by the hierarchical design principles of Swin Transformer\cite{swincfnet}, NEFT adopts a multi-stage architecture that strategically balances global attention capabilities with computational efficiency.